orangutanrider/waymark_relations/docs/Ref Caravan.md

 As an automation of code; An abbreviation of code; A macro implicitly has the goals of being [Quick to Write] and [Readable].

+The explicit way in which ref caravan is [Quick to Write], is by automating the handling of the query result.

 Design goals:
 [Rust-like]
 [Minimal]